How to Make FAFSA Corrections

 If you made an error on your FAFSA that results in you receiving less financial aid than you should have, there’s not much you can do.
 Still, it’s a good idea to call your school’s financial aid office and explain your situation.
 They may be able to help you find any remaining financial aid — especially state grants and scholarships — to cover your cost of attendance until the following year.

 Another option is private student loans.
 Educational loans disbursed by a private lender can help students who didn’t qualify for enough federal aid.
-It’s important to note that private student loans do not come with the same protections that are baked into federal aid, such as deferment and income-based repayment plans.
+It’s important to note that private student loans do not come with the same protections that are baked into federal aid, such as deferment and income-based repayment.
 Here’s a good summary of the differences between private student loans vs. federal student loans.

 Still, for students who do not qualify for federal loans or who need additional funds to cover the cost of college, private student loans can help bridge the gap.